topseed/topseed/README.md

 # what-demos

 'TopSeed' features:
-- Page Transitions for SPA w/ SEO - all at the same time.
+- Page Transitions for SPA w/ SEO - all at the same time
-- Static, serverless, deployed to CDN edge cache (fetch microservices)
+- Static, serverless, deployed to CDN edge cache (fetch() microservices)
 - DOM centric to be more friendly with team that includes interactive designers that code
-- PWA and AMP.
-First page can be APM, that upgrade to PWA/interactive
+- PWA and AMP at same time w/ re-use.
+First page served can be APM, that upgrades to PWA/interactive
 - Support for Native Mobile Apps (phonegap/cordova)
+- Uses HTML5.1 Standard Web Components - others will have to rewrite
+- Material Design Sass/BEM
+- No magic, you see can how each part works, KISS.

 For discussion, comments and Q/A: <https://gitter.im/what-community/Lobby>